 When you arrive, you’ll probably need somewhere to park.
-Luckily, there is a free car park right next to the beach, only separated from it by the sand dunes.
+Luckily, there is a car park right next to the beach, only separated from it by the sand dunes.

-Anderby Creek Beach Café
+Anderby Creek Beach Café (and apartment!)

 There has been a café at Anderby Creek Beach since the 1930s.
 Today it’s a charming little place ready to welcome anyone.
 It even has a dog-friendly garden to the rear, and colourful beach huts where you can catch some shade.

 The café’s menu includes tasty breakfast buns for after those morning walks, and big breakfast plates served until 12:30pm.
 There’s also a great choice of classic lunches, including burgers, paninis, sandwiches and jacket pototoes, as well as a range of kids’ meals.

 Adjacent to the café is a quirky little shop where you can buy refreshments, beach gear, gifts and toys.